Configuration weights in coupled-cluster theory: Theory

 The linear parameterization of $\hat{\Lambda}$ yields a bra, $\bra{\tilde{\Psi}}$, with obvious similarity to configuration-interaction wave functions.
 This is unproblematic at the FCI limit (when all excitations are included) but any truncation breaks multiplicative separability of $\bra{\tilde{\Psi}}$.
 While expectation values of additively separable operators remain additively separable, those of multiplicatively separable operators are not multiplicatively separable.~\cite{Hansen2019,Hansen2020} Since the determinant projection operators are not additively separable (only the reference projector is multiplicatively separable), the linear parameterization of $\hat{\Lambda}$ implies that truncated CC weights do not obey Eqs.~\eqref{eq:W0_sep}--\eqref{eq:W2_sep}.

 Using the definitions \eqref{eq:c_mu}, we may recast $\ket{\Psi}$ and $\bra{\tilde{\Psi}}$ as the configuration-interaction expansions

 While the summation in the ket expansion always runs over \emph{all} $N$-electron Slater determinants, the summation in the bra expansion ends at the truncation level of $\hat{\Lambda}$.
 Thus, as a direct consequence of the linear de-excitation operator, CC weights are only nonzero up to the truncation level of the cluster operators.
 For example, for the CCSD model, we have $W_n = 0$ for $n>2$, and $W_0 + W_1 + W_2 = 1$.

-Detailed expressions for the reference, singles, and doubles weights at the CCSD level are provided in the appendix.
+The projection operators have excitation rank $0$ in a given spin-orbital basis, prohibiting couplings between the components of $\bra{\tilde{\Psi}}$ and higher-order components of $\ket{\Psi}$.
+These do play a role in bivariational CC theory, however.
+Expectation values of Hermitian operators with nonzero excitation rank can be written as

+Within CCSD theory, for example, if $\hat{O}$ is a one-electron operator the doubles components of $\bra{\tilde{\Psi}}$ couple to the triples components of $\ket{\Psi}$.
+Similarly, for two-electron operators the quadruples components of $\ket{\Psi}$ contribute.

+For the CCS model, doubles and higher-order weights vanish and only the reference and singles weights may be nonzero:

+Note that if the reference determinant is the HF ground-state wave function, the singles amplitudes vanish.
+For the CCSD model, we obtain